Randy Walker (American football coach): Miami

 Walker became Miami's 30th head coach, succeeding Tim Rose whose contract was not renewed.
-In his first year the Redskins posted a 5–5–1 record, which was a vast improvement for a team that had only won two games in the two previous years.
+In his first year the Redhawks posted a 5–5–1 record, which was a vast improvement for a team that had only won two games in the two previous years.
 Walker made steady improvement in his nine years, culminating with a 10–1 record in his last year with the RedHawks.
 This team was led by record-breaking running back Travis Prentice.
 Walker finished with 59–35–5 record including several victories over ranked opponents from major conference such as #25 Northwestern in 1995, #12 Virginia Tech in 1997 and #12 North Carolina in 1998.
 However, he never won the Mid-American Conference Championship.

 Northwestern

-Randy Walker had a 37–46 career record at Northwestern.
+Walker had a 37–46 career record at Northwestern.
 In 2000, Walker overhauled the offense and introduced the spread formation.
 Unlike most other spread offenses, Walker's featured a very strong running game.
 His run game was so strong, in fact, that only one season in Walker's entire time at Northwestern did he fail to coach a 1000-yard rusher.
 This offense helped the Wildcats share the Big Ten title in his second year.
 He is third behind Pappy Waldorf in career victories.
 Walker also was the first Wildcat coach to lead three different teams to bowl games.
 In addition, he became the first Wildcat coach ever to guide three straight teams to four or more Big Ten wins.